bitrix24/b24restdocs/api-reference/imopenlines/imconnector/events/on-im-connector-status-delete.md

-# On Disabling Open Line OnImConnectorStatusDelete
+# On disconnecting the open channel OnImConnectorStatusDelete

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will add it soon.
+Some data may be missing here — we will complete it shortly.

 {% endnote %}